banana flower - ghana 2008

-How do banana trees grow?
+How do bananas grow?

-Banana trees are fast-growing tropical plants with long broad leaves.
-Banana trees are usually about 15 feet tall, but there are dwarf varieties that are more like 10 feet tall (and giant ones that tower over 20 feet!).
-Banana trees are also not true woody trees as they are botanically classified as herbaceous plants (and are the largest flowering herbaceous plants in the world)
+Bananas are fast-growing tropical plants with big, long leaves.
+The plants are usually about 15 feet tall, but there are dwarf varieties that are more like 6-10 feet tall (and giant ones that tower over 20 feet!).

-Banana tree showing leaves, heart, fruit cluster
+banana tree showing leaves, heart, fruit cluster

 Banana trees are herbaceous perennial tropical plants from the Genus Musa, specifically Musa acuminataMusa balbisiana, and their hybrids.
 Generally growing to about 15 feet tall, these vigorous plants flower in clusters that develop into bunches of bananas when pollinated.
-Banana trees are native to tropical & subtropical Asia.

-Banana tree with fruit
+banana tree with fruit

 Banana tree domestication and history

 The common banana is believed to have been domesticated in the Papua New Guinea region nearly 10,000 years ago.
 Bananas are not commercially grown in America, so they must be imported, which did not become common until the early 1900s.
-It is possible to grow a banana tree in a personal garden, even for those living in temperate regions.

-Banana farm plantation
+banana farm plantation

 Trunks of banana trees